tomazlanza/calculator/README.md

 Particular attention to how special operators (_square root_ and _natural logarithm_) behave:

-When their keys are pressed, the calculator already includes an opening brackets ‘[‘ that goes after the operator name.
+* when their keys are pressed, the calculator already includes an opening bracket ‘[‘ that goes after the operator name;

-After finishing writing the expression to be evaluated, the user has to delimit it with a closing bracket ‘]’ to match the opening one.
+* after finishing writing the expression to be evaluated, the user has to delimit it with a closing bracket ‘]’ to match the opening one.

 For instance: